proxmox/proxmox-backup/docs/administration-guide.rst

   # export PBS_REPOSTORY=backup-server:store1

-You can then execute all commands without specifying the ``--repository`` option.
+After this you can execute all commands without specifying the ``--repository`` option.

 One single backup is allowed to contain more than one archive.
-For example, assume you want to backup two disks mounted at ``/mmt/disk1`` and ``/mnt/disk2``:
+For example, if you want to backup two disks mounted at ``/mmt/disk1`` and ``/mnt/disk2``:

 .. code-block:: console

   # proxmox-backup-client backup disk1.pxar:/mnt/disk1 disk2.pxar:/mnt/disk2

-This create a backup of both disks.
+This creates a backup of both disks.

-The backup command takes a list of backup specifications, which include archive name on the server, the type of the archive, and the archive source at the client.
-The format is quite simple to understand:
+The backup command takes a list of backup specifications, which include the archive name on the server, the type of the archive, and the archive source at the client.
+The format is:

     <archive-name>.<type>:<source-path>

 Common types are ``.pxar`` for file archives, and ``.img`` for block device images.
-Thus it is quite easy to create a backup for a block
+To create a backup of a block device run the following command:
-device:

 .. code-block:: console